 The chair of the Environmental Audit Committee, Mary Creagh quotes, ‘Low-quality £5 dresses aimed at young people are said to be made by workers on illegally low wages and are discarded almost instantly, causing mountains of non-recycled waste to pile up.’4

 All retailers who were invited to parliament noted that further transparency was needed between customers and businesses on their own sustainable practices whilst also discussed the need for increasing education on how customers can wear items multiple times to combat this throwaway, fast-fashion culture.5

-Customers, retailers, brands, policy makers and leaders all have a significant role to play in eradicating unethical practices and must work together to consider the negative impact that fashion has on the environment and how we can minimise that impact including reducing some of the shocking numbers by extending the lifecycle of our clothes and considering what we buy and where we buy from.
-Fashion Revolution Week aims to do just that.
+Customers, retailers, brands, policy makers and leaders all have a significant role to play in eradicating unethical practices.
+They must all work together to consider the negative impact that fashion has on the environment.

-This year, Fashion Revolution Week is taking place between the 22nd-28th April, 2019.
+This year, Fashion Revolution Week is taking place between the 20th-26th April, 2020.
 The aim of the Fashion Revolution is to bring everyone together so that we can work towards changing the way clothes are made, sourced, produced and consumed.
 In order for this to happen, it takes a collective effort that won’t just happen overnight.

 Small changes that individuals can make to make the fashion industry more sustainable include:

 Support Fashion Revolution Week by taking the time to think about where your clothes come from and what you can do to extend the lifecycle of them!